seba003/jekyll-now/_posts/2017-3-28-intro-sulms.md

 <img src= "/images/sulms/sulms model.jpg" width= "500px">

-SULMS prototype is capable of being launched from underwater from a depth of 2-3 metres.
-The armature can be installed in a electromagnetic launcher vertically in the SULMS.
+SULMS is capable of being launched from underwater from a depth of 2-3 metres.
 The SULMS has unique configuration similar to the submarine missile launching system.